If you’ve recently quit smoking, you’ve taken an important first step toward taking control of your health.

 Drinking warm beverages, like tea, broth, or even just hot water, may cause thinning of mucus, making it easier to clear from your airways.

-Research has shown that green tea has anti-inflammatory properties that may prevent some types of lung disease.
+Research has shown that green tea in particular has anti-inflammatory properties that may prevent some types of lung disease.

-Steam therapy involves inhaling water vapor to thin out mucus and reduce inflammation in the airways.
+If you don’t enjoy drinking warm beverages, try steam therapy, which involves inhaling water vapor.
+Steam therapy can help thin out mucus and reduce inflammation in the airways.

 Eat anti-inflammatory foods